 developing and implementing the first Vic Govt ICT Strategy to completely redesign the way in which ICT is purchased and used by government

 IP and data access reforms to encourage innovation through easy access to govt datasets

 delivering savings of over $340m to Victorian businesses through WorkCover reforms including new simplified WorkCover legislation

 facilitating more than 5,500 jobs and over $1.1 billion of private sector investment in Victoria's ICT, biotech and small tech sectors

 establishing the Regional Aviation Fund and supporting the upgrade of 22 regional airports across Victoria

 In 2008 Gordon was elected inaugural Chairman of the Standing Committee on Finance and Public Administration and between 1999-2010 served on the prestigious Public Accounts and Estimates Committee.

-Prior to being elected to Parliament Gordon was Aviation Manager in the Department of State Development working to build Victoria's tourism and business investment performance.
-During his two years with the department, Gordon worked to grow Melbourne’s international airline services by more than 50%.
+Prior to being elected to Parliament Gordon was Aviation Manager in the Department of State Development working to build Victoria's tourism and business investment performance and worked for IBIS Business Information in a range of economic research and analysis roles.

-A pilot since the age of 16, Gordon holds a Commercial Pilot Licence and Multi Engine Command Instrument Rating and has flown a variety of single and twin engine aircraft throughout much of south east Australia.
+A pilot since the age of 16, Gordon holds a Commercial Pilot Licence and has flown extensively throughout much of south east Australia.